 This is a set-up guide for the best graphics without losing too much performance of the Microsoft Flight Simulator.
 My kinda solid frames-per-second value increased noticeably, and I still maintained very good-looking visuals and terrain detail, almost no difference compared all set to Ultra.
+There’s no need to max out all the settings, instead enjoy a lot smoother flying experience due to better performance with Sim Update 5.
 Of course, the benefit is tied to what kind of system you are running MSFS in, and the effect might change by future MSFS patches and optimizations by Asobo Studio.
 Hardware used for this article is Intel Core i7-9750, RTX 2060 6GB, 16GB RAM, and 512GB SSD.

-Make sure your system is up-to-date, meaning Windows 10 is version 20H2 or higher.
+Make sure your system is up-to-date, meaning your Windows 10 has all the latest updates installed.
 Open Start menu, select Settings – Update & Security – Windows Update – Check for updates.
 Also, ensure that all the apps are up-to-date in Microsoft Store.
 In the top right-hand side corner of the Microsoft Store, click on the three-dot menu > Downloads and updates, then click Get updates > Update all.
 I do recommend turning automatic updates OFF for both Windows 10 and Microsoft Store.
 Updates rolling on the background can interfere with the performance of MSFS.

 Ensure your Graphics Processing Unit has the latest drivers installed.
 Outdated or corrupted graphics drivers can impact the performance of MSFS.
 I recommend you completely remove your old graphics drivers before installing the latest drivers.
 Go get the latest graphics card drivers for your GeForce or Radeon graphics card.
-It’s recommended to download the right graphics drivers manually and avoid using automatic update software.
-At least, the GeForce Experience app can sometimes change MSFS graphic settings without user notice.
-Also, it’s important to disable GPU overclocking when running the MSFS because it can cause crash-to-desktop issues.
+Note that the GeForce Experience app can change the MSFS graphic settings without user notice.
+Disable this feature by unchecking the Automatically optimize newly added games under the GFE’s Optimal playable settings.
+Also, it’s important to disable any overclocking you have made when running the MSFS, it can cause random crash-to-desktop issues.

 Next, let’s tweak a couple of settings on Windows 10 before launching the MSFS.
 With the Game Mode enabled, which should usually prioritize games and minimize background tasks to improve performance, many games encounter poorer frame rates, stutters, and freezes.
 Therefore, open the Start menu, select Settings, for Find a setting field type Game Mode, and under its settings turn Game Mode OFF.
 On the same page under the Related settings title, click on Graphics settings and make sure Hardware-accelerated GPU scheduling is OFF.
 Also, under Captures settings (found by Find a setting field), make sure Background recording is OFF.